Sale

 Q: Is there secondary poisoning with ise?
 Does the poison break down quickly once ingested by the rodent?

-- A: Bromethalin and its active metabolite, desmethylbromethalin have been identified in tissues of animals.
+10 months ago- A: Bromethalin and its active metabolite, desmethylbromethalin have been identified in tissues of animals.
 The length of time it remains in the tissue may vary with the amount consumed, the frequency of consumption, the specific organ or tissue, and differences in clearance rates between individuals or species.
 While secondary toxicity from bromethalin is theoretically possible, experimental laboratory studies have not clearly demonstrated it, and to the best of our knowledge, there are no confirmed cases of secondary poisoning in wildlife due to ingestion of bromethalin-killed prey.
 You can reduce the risk of potential secondary poisoning by following label instructions and placement amounts and monitoring the property for carcasses daily and discarding them promptly.
-Other strategies to reduce risk include providing extra supervision for pets or companion animals, restricting them from the area, or considering temporary relocation of livestock during the rodent control effort.8 months agoHelpful?
+Other strategies to reduce risk include providing extra supervision for pets or companion animals, restricting them from the area, or considering temporary relocation of livestock during the rodent control effort.10 months agoHelpful?

 Q: Does it work for chipmunks